natilik/terraform-foundations-training/4.workspaces/aws/instructions.md

 Don’t worry about some of the more advanced syntax – we cover that in the coming days.
 Main focus is on the use of “terraform.workspace” in conjunction with the workspaces we create.

-2. Issue the “terraform workspace select” command to validate you just have the one, default, workspace.
+2. Issue the “terraform workspace list” command to validate you just have the one, default, workspace.

 3. Run an init/plan/apply from the default workspace and keep an eye on your local state file, the CIDR which was selected and the value of the VPC’s name tag.

 4. Create two new workspaces named env1 and env2 – do you notice a new directory?

-5. Select each of these workspaces in turn and run another plan/apply – again, keep an eye on your state files, the selected CIDR and the name tags.
+5. Select (“terraform workspace select <name>”) each of these workspaces in turn and run another plan/apply – again, keep an eye on your state files, the selected CIDR and the name tags.

-6. Change back to your default workspace and try to delete env2 – what happens?
+6. Select your default workspace again and try to delete workspace “env2” – what happens?

-7. Navigate through each environment again, this time destroying the resources.
+7. Navigate through each environment again (including default), this time destroying the resources.

 8. Delete the non-default workspaces once you’re done – they will now be deleted without issue.